Franco Orozco

-Franco Orozco (born 9 January 2002) is an Argentine professional footballer who plays as a left winger for Newell's Old Boys, on loan from Lanús.
+Franco Orozco (born 9 January 2002) is an Argentine professional footballer who plays as a left winger for Super League Greece club Asteras Tripolis, on loan from Lanús.

 Club career

 Orozco progressed through the Lanús youth system.
 He was promoted into the club's senior squad under manager Luis Zubeldía towards the end of 2020, initially featuring in pre-season action which saw him score in a win over Gimnasia y Esgrima on 21 October.
 A week later, Orozco made his competitive first-team debut in a 3–2 victory over São Paulo in the Copa Sudamericana; replacing Braian Aguirre early in the second half.
 The winger did the same on 31 October in a Copa de la Liga Profesional loss at home to Boca Juniors.
 He scored his first senior goal at the Estadio Mario Alberto Kempes against Talleres on 9 November.

 Orozco scored twice in a Copa Sudamericana round of sixteen second leg victory over Bolívar on 2 December 2020.
 After further Copa de la Liga goals against Newell's Old Boys and Rosario Central, the winger netted on his Copa Argentina debut on 23 February against Primera C Metropolitana's Real Pilar.

 On 22 February 2024, Orozco moved to Russian Premier League club Krylia Sovetov Samara on loan until the end of 2024, with an option to buy.
 On 9 December 2024, Krylia Sovetov announced that Orozco returned to Lanús as loan expired and the option to buy was not exercised.

+On 6 July 2026, Orozco joined Greek side Asteras Tripolis on a yearly loan.